oshtern/TestProjectAssignment/README.md

 ### Executing program

-* Update config.js with valid test credentials and data
+* Update config.js with valid test credentials and data if necessary

 * Ensure all required environment variables are set